katiestapleton/TechCenter/README.md

 # TechCenter
-# I am currently drafting my website and get Github.
-Ask for more info directly from me.
+# Computer geek learning Computer Science Ask for more info from me!
+I am working on coding to add to my site, so it will keep expanding as time passes.